dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/ChatbotBaseline/README.md

 $ tar zxvf sample_twitter_models.tgz
 ```
 In the directory `sample_twitter_models`, there are two files, one is for python2 and the other is for python3.
-If you are using python3, `sample_twitter_models/sample_twitter_model_py3.best` is available.
+If you are using python3, `sample_twitter_models/sample_twitter_model_py3.best` is available for the demo.

-Then, the demo runs as follows.
+The demo script can be executed as follows.
 ```
 $ demo.sh --model sample_twitter_models/sample_twitter_model_py3.best
 --- do neural conversations ------